-During 2018, 8 cases involving 27 children were reviewed.
+During 2019, 6 cases involving 14 children were reviewed.
 The cases selected for review represented very complex family situations and were specifically selected because of the difficulties faced in improving outcomes for the families.
 Goals for case review included identifying gaps in service provision and making recommendations for system change as well as providing input to DSS social workers regarding specific courses of action to help children and parents.
-Seven cases reviewed had Child Protective Services history with the number of prior reports ranging from 2-16.
+Five cases reviewed had prior Child Protective Services history.